PenneconDavid/PenneconDavid/README.md

-# 👨‍🚀 Davey Rockets | Full-Stack Explorer
+# 👨‍🚀 Davey Rockets | Full-Stack Developer

 ![Profile Views](https://komarev.com/ghpvc/?username=YourGitHubUsername&style=flat-square)

 🚀 Welcome to my little corner of the coding universe!
-I’m Davey, a **full-stack engineer** with a passion for launching creative and powerful web apps into the digital galaxy.
+I’m Dave, a **full-stack engineer** with a passion for launching creative and powerful web apps into the digital galaxy.

 🌎 I’m currently working on [DishSwap](https://github.com/PenneconDavid/DishSwap) — a recipe-sharing platform with an **anime-inspired UI** and a focus on connecting home chefs through delicious food.